 It seems like defense and aerospace companies around the globe have geared up to adopt blockchain technology into their corporate systems, and that's within the next three years as per a new report.

 Role of Blockchain In Defense and Aerospace:

-Blockchain is one of the innovative technologies and is a sort of DLT (distributed ledger based).
-It can store and maintain data in a way that enables multiple stakeholders securely share and access to the same information.
+Blockchain is one of the innovative technologies and is a sort of DLT (distributed ledger-based).
+It can store and maintain data in a way that enables multiple stakeholders securely share and access the same information.

-This innovative technology is causing paradigm-shift in various sectors and has shown the potential to deliver various benefits for numerous suppliers typically stuck in tedious and complex manufacturing ecosystems.
+This innovative technology is causing a paradigm shift in various sectors and has shown the potential to deliver various benefits for numerous suppliers typically stuck in tedious and complex manufacturing ecosystems.

 In addition, 73 percent of them think that entities have installed their most critical systems and strategies on data.
 Yet, many haven't put their budget on increasing their capabilities to validate the accuracy of that data.
 Likewise, 73 percent, also believe that automating data-driven systems can impose huge risks, including data manipulation, fake data, and inherent bias.

 Blockchain can help eliminate the chance of falsified data and verify its authenticity as it can provide a secure and immutable chain of data.
 The technology can also help in maintaining a continuous flow of aircraft configuration data through the entire supply chain, as aircraft manufacturers, airlines, and maintenance providers currently store configuration data in their own systems and rarely look to integrate that information with other organizations' data.

 Indeed, blockchain enables defense and aerospace companies to securely store, share and authenticate data from a single source.